mjmenger/learning-week/labs/terraform/provision_bigip/setup.md

 - **Console Password**: Passsword for the AWS console

 ## Open VS Code
-This lab will leverage a web based instance of VS Code deployed with the DevOps Base blueprint.
+This lab will leverage a web-based instance of VS Code deployed with the DevOps Base blueprint.

 To access VS Code:
 1. Click the Components tab in the DevOps Base deployment